COLSSolc/backend-master-lokdonSKI/README.md

 P ≠ NP and no one is sure of P = NP as it is not polynomial resolvable as earlier explained.
 In corollary, one can find a common NP-Hard problem which allows similar inputs as the OKT.
 In that case lattice basis are best suited for this reduction.
 Let X represent a lattice with regular point(s) in Euclidean space.
 It is agreed on equal footing that Hamiltonian path and open knight tour (OKT) are NP Complete [GJ79].
 It is also a common knowledge that the Shortest Vector Problem (SVP) of a lattice-based cryptography is an NP-Hard problem.
 See Ajtai works for details.
 We will only try to reduce the hard problem to NP to prove that OKT is equally a hard problem.

 To prove that OKT is a hard NP problem: We only need to re-state the theorems.
 We will follow these steps:
-	We deduce that X Ꞓ NP
+1)	We deduce that X Ꞓ NP
 This could be done in (i) or (ii)
-	Polynomial time algorithm
+i)	Polynomial time algorithm
-	Certificate and verifiers
+ii)	Certificate and verifiers
-	Reduce from known NP to the problem Y to X.
+2)	Reduce from known NP to the problem Y to X.
+i.
 If Y Ꞓ P the X Ꞓ P
+ii.
 If Y Ꞓ NP then X Ꞓ NP
 X not in P unless P = NP
 X is NP Complete if X Ꞓ NP & X is NP-Hard.
 X is NP-Hard if every problem Y Ꞓ NP reduced to X
 In this case inputs for X and Y are the same e.g coordinates, Vp or Pn.
 There will be no polynomial time algorithm for this proof.
 There is still a known problem 3DM (Ș) that is NP-Hard.
 If we can fit this problem into Y, then Y too is NP-Hard.

 Proof: Y is NP-Hard
 Given: 3D matching (variable gadget).
 Disjoint set x, y, z each size n given triples T ⊆ x *y*z.
 Is there a subset S⊆ T  such that every element, Ꞓx ∪ y ∪ z is in exactly one, s Ꞓ S Following a legal knight move OKT could only be on black dot (Y) or white square (N) at once?